jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Not a bit,’ said the Caterpillar.
 ‘Well, perhaps your feelings may be different,’ said Alice, ‘all I know is, it

-### 25

-### CHAPTER V. ADVICE FROM A CATERPILLAR 26

 would feel very queer tome.’
-‘You!’ said the Caterpillar contemptuously, ‘Who areyou?’
+‘You!’ said the Caterpillar contemptuously, ‘Who are you?’
 Which brought them back again to the beginning of the conversation.
-Alice felt a little irritated at the Caterpillar’s making suchveryshort remarks and she drew herself up and said, very gravely, ‘I think, you ought to tell me whoyouare, first.’
+Alice felt a little irritated at the Caterpillar’s making such very short remarks and she drew herself up and said, very gravely, ‘I think, you ought to tell me who you are, first.’
 ‘Why?’ said the Caterpillar.
-Here was another puzzling question; and as Alice could not think of any good reason, and as the Caterpillar seemed to be in averyunpleasant state of mind, she turned away.
+Here was another puzzling question; and as Alice could not think of any good reason, and as the Caterpillar seemed to be in a very unpleasant state of mind, she turned away.
 ‘Come back!’ the Caterpillar called after her, ‘I’ve something important to say!’